Rights group documents extrajudicial harassment in Vietnam

-BANGKOK (AP) — Vietnam’s Communist government routinely obstructs people's movement and conducts other extrajudicial harassment including house arrest in its systematic repression of civil and political rights, Human Rights Watch said in a report Thursday.

-“These widely practiced violations of the right to freedom of movement in Vietnam are often overlooked in conventional rights reporting, which often focuses on larger-stake issues such as the prosecution and long-term imprisonment of dissidents, land and labor rights violations, and the suppression of fundamental liberties,” the report said.
+“Security agents have harassed, intimidated, assaulted, and arbitrarily detained him, and imposed house arrest and a travel ban,” said the report.
+Nguyen Tuong Thuy was sentenced last year to 11 years in prison on a charge of “making, storing, disseminating, or propagandizing” anti-state information, Human Rights Watch said.

+The report cited his descriptions of how authorities violated the rights of other activists, including being fired from jobs, evicted from rented homes, physical assaults, theft, vandalism of their homes and interrogations and beatings inside police stations.

-Vietnam has said it is fully committed to protecting human rights, but comment on the newly released report was not immediately available from Vietnamese authorities.
+Vietnam has said it is fully committed to protecting human rights, but government comment on the new report was not immediately available on Thursday.

-Nine cases were highlighted in the report, but New York-based Human Rights Watch said it had documented the blocking of more than 170 individuals in a review of cases from 2004 to 2021.

 “The authorities employ rights-abusing tactics such as holding activists in indefinite house arrest, detention when away from home, and bans on leaving the country under fabricated national security grounds,” said Phil Robertson, the organization’s deputy Asia director.